ui5-community/wdi5/docs/migration.md

  }]
 ```

-Setting `broswerName: "chrome"` is enough to tell `wdi5`/`wdio` to run the tests with the stable version of Chrome - no more `"chromedriver"` needed in the `services`!
+Setting `browserName: "chrome"` is enough to tell `wdi5`/`wdio` to run the tests with the stable version of Chrome - no more `"chromedriver"` needed in the `services`!
 To switch to Safari on macOS, following the above example is as easy as changing the `browserName`:

 ```js